By: William Ferrufino

 Drinking coffee in the coffee field feels a long way from, say, San Francisco or Paris.
 You’ll find volcanic mountains in place of hip coffee shops; and instead of conversation and business meetings there are coffee farmers, picking down rows upon rows of red cherries with heavy, giant baskets known as “cestas”.
 The coffee itself is passed around in small, espresso cups—not unlike he coffee shops—and the process of drinking the coffee, which glimmers in various distinct aromas, is a far cry from the lattes and cappuccinos we all know so well.

 To witness the complex process behind how coffee is made—and to learn how to authentically drink it—you have to travel to its regions.
 The most popular coffees hail from Central America and South America, and its in Colombia where we begin our journey.
 The region is home to vast volcanic and hilly terrain with jungles as lush and green as one can imagine.
 It is here where families upon families set coffee farms.
 The economy here is based on coffee bean production.
 Coffee growers are by the hundreds and they have the same passion of coffee as the coffee drinker.
+This is the art of coffee roasting.

 With its colorful buildings, cobblestoned streets, and mountainous backdrop, coffee makes for an ideal couple of days tacked on to a trip to Santander, Colombia, which lies just an hour’s drive away.
 There is a modest smattering of hotels around town; options to go hiking or horseback riding through the coffee fields; a museums, churches and fresh brewed coffee in every shop.